Vismore

 Step 2: Establish a baseline

 Are you mentioned?
-Where?
-Who replaces you?

-Step 3: Publish 3 quoteable formats weekly
+Step 3: Publish 3 extractable formats weekly

-• comparisons (X vs Y, clear conclusion)
+• Comparisons (X vs Y, clear conclusion)

-• first-hand experience (what you tried, what worked)
+• First-hand experience (what you tried, what worked)

 Step 4: Review post-level impact after 2–6 weeks

 Repeat what worked.
-Kill what didn’t.

 Common Mistakes (Why AI Still Doesn’t Mention You)

-• only writing long “ultimate guides” (AI prefers extractable answer blocks)
+• Only writing long “ultimate guides” (AI prefers extractable answer blocks)

-• monitoring without experiments
+• Monitoring without experiments

 FAQ: Best AI Visibility Tools (With Tool Context)